JEER11/Docteck/README.md

 - Verify Firebase Firestore/Storage rules restrict access to authenticated users as intended.
 - Keep secrets server-side; never ship private keys to the client.
 - Review the CSP (currently Report-Only) and tighten it after auditing allowed hosts.
+   - Typical allowances: Firebase domains, your API, Stripe (`https://js.stripe.com`, `https://*.stripe.com`), Google fonts if used.
+   - After validating, switch to `Content-Security-Policy` (enforce) instead of Report-Only.

+### Enable HTTPS + HSTS (Nginx)

+Steps to serve over HTTPS with HSTS in Docker:

+1) Get certificates
+- Use Let’s Encrypt or your CA to obtain `fullchain.pem` and `privkey.pem`.
+- Put them in `./certs/` (mounted read-only to `/etc/nginx/certs/`).

+2) Expose 443 and mount certs in docker-compose
+- In `docker-compose.yml` → `services.nginx`:
+   - Uncomment `- "443:443"` under `ports`.
+   - Uncomment `- ./certs:/etc/nginx/certs:ro` under `volumes`.

+3) Enable the TLS server block
+- Open `nginx/conf.d/ssl.conf`.
+- Replace `server_name` with your real domain(s).
+- Uncomment the `listen 443 ssl http2;` server block (and the optional `listen 80` redirect block).
+- Keep the provided security headers and HSTS enabled once HTTPS is confirmed.

+4) Deploy and test
+- Bring the stack up and verify:
+   - `https://yourdomain.com` loads and redirects HTTP→HTTPS if configured.
+   - Response headers include HSTS and your CSP (Report-Only or enforced).
+- After a short validation period, you can switch from Report-Only CSP to enforced CSP in `nginx/nginx.conf` (and mirror it in `ssl.conf`).

+Notes:
+- `ssl.conf` mirrors the same proxying as `nginx/nginx.conf` for `/app/*`, `/api/*`, and `/uploads/*`.
+- If you change proxy paths/upstreams in `nginx/nginx.conf`, make the same changes in `ssl.conf`.

 5) Monitoring